Nader-Mamdouh/DevOps-Banque-Misr/K8s/README.md

 ### Steps:
 1. Define a Job in your Kubernetes configuration that copies the data.
-2. Apply the configuration to run the job and initialize the data.
+2. Apply the configuration to run the job and initialize the data:

+    ```bash
+    kubectl apply -f job.yaml
+    ```

 ## 4. Application Deployment